Tartu offensive: Combat activities

 A heavy German tank assault had been planned to attack behind the western flank of the Soviet lines in Elva on 24 August.
 On the night before the attack, the designated commander of the operation Generalmajor Hyazinth von Strachwitz had a serious car accident.
 The Soviet tank squadrons repulsed the German attack on the following day.
 Four Soviet rifle divisions launched an attack at Tartu with the support of armour and artillery.
 After fierce street battles, the Soviet forces conquered the city and established a bridgehead on the north bank of the Emajõgi on 25 August.
 Due to "Wagner"'s inability to hold back the Soviet offensive, the headquarters of the Army Group North turned over command of the Emajõgi Front to the II Army Corps, commanded by Infantry General Wilhelm Hasse.
 At the end of August, the III.
 Battalion, 1st Estonian Regiment was formed from the 1st Battalion of the Finnish Infantry Regiment 200, recently returned to Estonia.
 As their largest operation, supported by Estonian Police Battalions No. 37, 38 and Mauritz Freiherr von Strachwitz's tank squadron, they destroyed the bridgehead of two Soviet divisions and recaptured Kärevere Bridge by 30 August.
 The operation shifted the entire front back to the southern bank of the Emajõgi and encouraged the II Army Corps to launch an operation attempting to recapture Tartu.
 The attack of 4–6 September reached the northern outskirts of the city but was repulsed by units of four Soviet rifle divisions.
 Relative calm settled on the front for the subsequent thirteen days.

-Losses

 The property of the University of Tartu suffered heavy losses in the campaign, accounting for 40 million roubles of damage (equalling to the purchasing power of US$90 million in 2008).
 The university lost fifteen buildings permanently.
 The damage done to the roofs, interiors, doors, windows, heating systems, study cabinets and laboratories was three times the damage to the ruined buildings.
 The Museum of Zoology lost all of its wet preparations.
 The interiors of the laboratories of chemistry, physics, pathology and dairy, and a large number of instruments for the observatories of astronomy and geophysics were destroyed by shrapnel or looted.
 Bombing destroyed Raadi Manor, the main building of the Estonian National Museum.